-What does my baby look like?
+What does my baby look like at week 11?

 Your baby’s eyes have completely closed and won’t open again until week 26.